 “We are excited to launch our Port Call Collaboration platform in Peru.
 Having worked in Peru myself, I know how diverse the shipping operation is and how seasonality can add to the complexity.
-With PortXchange we enable all parties involved in a port call to plan and optimize together, helping them to take decisions earlier on in the process.”
-Dita Bruijn – Director of Operations PortXchange.
+With PortXchange we enable all parties involved in a port call to plan and optimize together, helping them to make decisions earlier on in the process.”
+Dita Bruijn – Fromer Director of Operations PortXchange.

-PortXchange will be represented in Perú by Consultants firm FIS and invites the port community to work together to achieve efficient port calls that result in considerable reduction of cost and CO2 and NOx emissions.
-The success of PortXchange highly depends on the successful collaboration between all parties involved in port operations, such as agents, shipping lines, and maritime service providers.
+PortXchange will be represented in Perú by Consultants firm FIS and invites the port community to work together to achieve efficient port calls that result in a considerable reduction of cost and CO2 and NOx emissions.
+The success of PortXchange Synchronizer highly depends on the successful collaboration between all parties involved in port operations, such as agents, shipping lines, and maritime service providers.

 “With PortXchange we have now the opportunity to count on a new and cutting-edge platform.
 In that sense, Peruvian ports will be at the same level as those important ports where the platform is already in use, not only for the benefit of the shipping community but also to leave a legacy for future generations with a better environment.
 We are very proud of this launch and for our partnership with PortXchange. – Augusto Montoya – Managing Director FIS”